 1962: After playing at Liverpool’s Empire Theatre three times as the Quarrymen, the Beatles played their first show at the prestigious venue for a NEMS Enterprises promotional event.
 Additional acts alongside headliner Little Richard included Craig Douglas, former Shadows bassist Jet Harris and The Jetblacks, Kenny Lynch, The Breakaways, and Sounds Incorporated.

 1964: The T.A.M.I.
 Show concert film was recorded at the Santa Monica Civic Auditorium.
-Referred to as both the “Teenage Awards Music International” and “Teen Age Music International,” the two day event featured the famed Wrecking Crew session musicians backing performance by numerous rock and R&B acts, including James Brown and the Famous Flames, the Beach Boys, the Rolling Stones, the Supremes, Chuck Berry, Marvin Gaye, Smokey Robinson and the Miracles, Lesley Gore, Jan and Dean, Billy J. Kramer and the Dakotas, and the Barbarians.
+Referred to as both the “Teenage Awards Music International” and “Teen Age Music International,” the two day event featured the famed Wrecking Crew session musicians backing performances by numerous rock and R&B acts including James Brown and the Famous Flames, the Beach Boys, the Rolling Stones, the Supremes, Chuck Berry, Marvin Gaye, Smokey Robinson and the Miracles, Lesley Gore, Jan and Dean, Billy J. Kramer and the Dakotas, and the Barbarians.

-1985: Pet Shop Boys released the second version of their single, “West End Girls.”
+1985: Pet Shop Boys released the second version of their single “West End Girls.”
 Originally recorded and released in 1984, the duo re-recorded the song with producer Stephen Hague after signing with EMI, and it was issued as the first single from their debut album, Please.

 1997: After suffering a brain aneurysm that nearly took his life during an R.E.M. tour in 1995, drummer Bill Berry announced that he was departing the band after 17 years.
-R.E.M.’s members acquiesced, and announced that they would continue as a trio.
+R.E.M.’s members acquiesced and announced that they would continue as a trio.

 2014: The Allman Brothers Band played their final show at New York’s Beacon Theatre, ending their 45-year career.
 After more than four hours of music, Gregg Allman addressed the crowd, recalled his first jam session with the band, and said, “Never did I have any idea it could come to this.”